 Figure Legend

-Figure 1: This figure describes acceptable file formats Please keep the figure legends in the manuscript text so that it can be copyedited.Abbreviations (in alphabetical order)– DSA, dolor sit amet;LI, Lorem ipsum
+Figure 1: This figure describes acceptable file formats.
+Please keep the figure legends in the manuscript text so that it can be copyedited.Abbreviations (in alphabetical order)– DSA, dolor sit amet;LI, Lorem ipsum

 Using a font size of 8.5 or less makes text in figures legible in the PDF layout of your article.
 Remember to keep uniform font size .